megacamelus/camel-upstream-info/camel-documentation/camel-kafka.md

         .idempotentRepository("kafkaIdempotentRepository")
         .to(to);

-# Using manual commit with Kafka consumer
+## Manual commits with the Kafka consumer

 By default, the Kafka consumer will use auto commit, where the offset will be committed automatically in the background using a given